fidlabs/Enterprise-Data-Pathway/README.md

 - Did you complete the third party KYC check or another form of KYC?
 If yes, then they become eligible to receive up to 50 TiBs of DataCap
 If no, the max they will be allowed receive at anytime is 10 TiBs of DataCap

-Note: For users utilizing a GitHub ID older than 2 months and have successfully onboarded public open datasets in the LDN pathway (before 2024) their onboarding experience will be reviewed to confirm no issues and a positive community reputation.
+Note: For users utilizing a GitHub ID older than 2 months and showing to have successfully onboarded a public open dataset in the LDN pathway in the past (before 2024), then their onboarding experience will be reviewed to confirm no issues and a positive community reputation.
 If so, they will be considered a trusted GitHub ID user and can bypass the first allocation schedule above and be considered for the trusted user schedule below.
 If not, they will follow the first time user allocation schedule.

 Trusted User Allocation Schedule:
 - If a user has successfully onboarded a dataset using the First time allocation schedule OR they are a trusted GitHub ID user